Bellador/FlickrFrame/README.md

 (does not correspond with real credentials)

-Since the FlickrAPI can only be queried with bounding boxes that might not describe the actual research area but rather the envelope of it the script **_shapefile_clip.py_** can be used to clip .csv files to corresponding shapefiles.
+Since the FlickrAPI can only be queried with bounding boxes that might not describe the actual research area but rather the envelope of it.
+The script **_shapefile_clip.py_** can be used to clip .csv files to corresponding shapefiles.